Elias Paiyo: Coaching career

-Paiyo also plays a key role, along with his fellow committee members, in the hosting of the annual Kokomo Nines Rugby League carnival, hosting PNG teams from NSW, WA, QLD and PNG.
+Elias Paiyo has been the Head Coach and Committee Member, of QLD PNG Rugby League since 2013.
+He heads a coaching team consisting of five Senior Coaches, Team Managers and trainers.
+As a committee member, he plays a role in the hosting of the annual Kokomo Nines Rugby League carnival, which hosts PNG teams from NSW, WA, QLD and PNG.